rjframe/b2-client/CONTRIBUTING.md

 * [Create tickets](https://todo.sr.ht/~rjframe/b2-client) for discovered bugs
   and ideas for improvement, reference material to answering questions other people have.
-* Improve tests -- in particular, we should be testing against multiple HTTP clients.
+* Improve tests -- in particular, we need to be able to test the live API against multiple HTTP clients.
 * Help implement the B2 API.